The family of four who work, travel and live out of backpacks

 It also helped that the family had some pretty heavy travel experience already under their collective belts.
 Vinje did a stint in Togo in the Peace Corps.
 Her family's roots are in Indonesia and Bush's in the Philippines, so the kids had already started long visits to relatives in Asia while in diapers.

-Bush, Julian, Mira, and Vinje fit their life into several backpacks, which they show off here.
+Clint Bush, Julian, Mira and Astrid Vinje fit their life into a collection of backpacks.

-CNN/Deb Brunswick and Tawanda Scott Santou
+CNN/Deb Brunswick and Tawanda Scott Sambou

 Making nonstop travel work